tomwiddows/peak-district-pictures/README.md

 ![Navigation Bar - small screens](assets/images/navbar-sm.png)
 ![Footer](assets/images/footer.png)

 This combination of blue and off-white really catches the eye, but does not overwhelm the serenity of the page.
 The header changes for small screens; the navigation links collapse and are accessed using the burger button in the top right corner.
-The footer remains consistent between screen sizes, except for the space in the middle.
+The footer remains consistent between screen sizes.
+The social media icons are links that become underlined when hovered over.

 ### index.html Features